acidjunk/flask-shop/README.md

 Todo: add instruction to make a production build of the frontend and add it to the docker

 # Build docker container suitable for hosting

+You can build a docker by using the provided docker file.
+TODO: bundle the Frontend, so it's not ready for production yet!

     docker build -t flask-shop .

     docker run -d --name flask-shop -p 80:80 flask-shop

+# Deploy via Amazon